Open-Source-Drilling-Community/drillbotics-guidelines/docs/tracks/group-a/overview.md

 Design, simulate, and control a virtual drilling system using standardized interfaces.
 Mode Virtual (V) emphasizes closed‑loop control, data semantics, and clear reporting over hardware.

+## Cases (2025.1)

-=== "Option 1 — Directional Drilling"
+=== "Case 1 — Kick Sentinel"

+- Connect through D‑WIS to the OpenLab Drilling Simulator and implement detection/response for a simulated influx (kick).
+- Focus on reliable signal handling, thresholds/logic for detection, appropriate automated actions, and clear operator feedback.
+- Validate against provided test cases; document assumptions, limits, and performance.

+=== "Case 2 — Adaptive Lithology Shift"

-- Build a virtual drilling system model and a controller to steer a 2D (or optional 3D) trajectory through three targets provided just before Phase II.
+- Build a virtual drilling system model and controller that adapts to changing lithology to maximize ROP under constraints.
-- Incorporate realistic constraints (e.g., slide/rotate modes, dogleg limits), virtual measurements with uncertainty, and automatic re‑planning to target based on as‑drilled surveys.
+- Incorporate realistic constraints (e.g., slide/rotate modes, dogleg limits), virtual measurements with uncertainty, and automatic re‑planning based on as‑drilled surveys.
 - Produce trajectory data (Minimum Curvature) and plan‑vs‑actual plots; log surveys and controller decisions for review.

-=== "Option 2 — Well Control"
+=== "Case 3 — Stick‑Slip Sprint"

-- Connect through D‑WIS to the OpenLab Drilling Simulator and implement detection/response for a kick (influx) scenario.
-- Focus on reliable signal handling, thresholds/logic for detection, and appropriate automated actions with clear operator feedback.
-- Validate against provided test cases; document assumptions, limits, and performance.
+- Reach TD with low torsional oscillations; demonstrate dysfunction detection/mitigation while meeting constraints.
+- Emphasize robust control design and monitoring; present time‑aligned evidence from logs and plots.

 !!! tip "New team?
 Start here"
     Most first‑time teams are successful by starting with the OpenLab Drilling Simulator and focusing on the control system and data handling, rather than building a simulator from scratch.